crystal-ball/componentry/.github/CONTRIBUTING.md

 #### Committing with Commitizen

 [Commitizen][] is configured to provide consistent commit messages and enable automatic semantic releases.
-Run `npm run commit` to be guided through a commit message.
+A Husky pre-commit hook will start an interactive terminal session to help build a commit message.

 #### Style guide